-Where multiple copies of the same information is requested, the surgery may charge a reasonable fee for the additional copies.
+Where multiple copies of the same information is requested the surgery may charge a reasonable fee for the additional copies.

 Patients will need to provide proof of identity to receive this information.
-We will not share information relating to you with other individuals without your explicit instruction or without sight of a legal document.

-Patients may also request to have online access to their data, they may do this via the NHS APP, or via the practice's system.
-If you would like to access your GP record, online click, here https://www.uppergordonroadsurgery.co.uk/page/administrativequery
+Patients may also request to have online access to their data, they may do this via the NHS APP